Crip/Mad Archive Dances

 Photo of Vaslav Nijinsky in the Swiss Sanatorium’s garden, Courtesy of the New York Public Library Jerome Robbins Dance Division

-With thanks to the Jerome Robbins Dance Division Research Fellowship and the Guggenheim Fellowship;
+With thanks to the Jerome Robbins Dance Division Research Fellowship and the Guggenheim Fellowship; the ongoing support of the University of Michigan Initiative on Disability Studies;

 the many dance and history sites that have supported these investigations, playful engagements, and community gatherings.